Total Joint Shoulder Surgery Recovery

 What is the shoulder surgery recovery time?

-A typical recovery process is as follows:
+A typical shoulder replacement recovery process is as follows:

 • 4-6 weeks: Patient is typically in a sling and must also avoid strenuous activity